KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 ### Query \#2: Find all self-directed actors
 This query is meant to find all actors that have acted in a movie that they have also directed.
-For SQL, this results in a slight extension of the three-way join in [Sec. @sec:query1], making it the four-way joint shown in [Listing @lst:sql-query-2].
+For SQL, this results in a slight extension of the three-way join in [Sec. @sec:query1], making it the four-way join shown in [Listing @lst:sql-query-2].

 ```{#lst:sql-query-2 .sql caption="SQL query #2"}